moegts/reading-notes/md301/class-14.md

 - What is OpenID?

      The idea, in the early days of Web 2.0, was that rather than having multiple logins for multiple websites, OpenID would serve as a single sign-in, vouching for the identities of users.
 But in practice OpenID was difficult to implement on the developer side

+- What is the difference between authorization and authentication?

+     Authentication confirms that users are who they say they are.
+Authorization gives those users permission to access a resource

+- What is Authorization Code Flow?

+     It's used to perform authentication and authorization in the majority of app types, including single page apps, web apps, and natively installed apps

+- What is Authorization Code Flow with Proof Key for Code Exchange (PKCE)?

+     During authentication, mobile and native applications can use the Authorization Code Flow, but they require additional security.
+Additionally, single-page apps have special challenges.
+To mitigate these, OAuth 2.0 provides a version of the Authorization Code Flow which makes use of a Proof Key for Code Exchange (PKCE).

+- What is Implicit Flow with Form Post?

+     it does offer a streamlined workflow if the application needs only an ID token to perform user authentication.

+- What is Client Credentials Flow?

+     M2M apps use the Client Credentials Flow (defined in OAuth 2.0 RFC 6749, section 4.4).

+- What is Device Authorization Flow?

+     evice apps use the Device Authorization Flow (drafted in OAuth 2.0).
+For use with mobile/native applications.

+- What is Resource Owner Password Flow?

+     not recommended, it requests that users provide credentials (username and password), typically using an interactive form.